recaptime-dev/newsletter/drafts/regular-issues/2021-001-ajhalili2006/sections/index.md

 title: Oversimplified Stuff, Spoiler-Ahead-Because-Gildedguy-Origin-Story, and more!
 issueId: 2021-001 # Don't include your username whatever
 description: |
+  Your quick recap to what's happened and more from Recap Time.
+  Microsoft want to acquire Discord,
 license: default # CC BY-SA 4.0
 ---